 (photo credit: Channal 2)

-Former national soccer team defender and Hapoel Tel Aviv star Felix Halfon was shot and seriously wounded outside a south Tel Aviv nightclub early Friday morning.
+Two Tel Aviv men were indicted Tuesday in connection with shooting former national soccer team defender and Hapoel Tel Aviv star Felix Halfon some two weeks ago outside a Tel Aviv nightclub.

 Halfon was sentenced to four-and-a-half years in prison, but served three years because of good behavior.

 In January 2009 he was sentenced to three months of community service for forging checks.

 In May, the soccer player was arrested in Holon for sexually harassing a woman.

 Yaakov Lappin contributed to this report